Bipul6129/Ecom_DataAnalys_Platform/README.md

 ## Login Credentials
 Use the following credentials for the Login of admin or analyst role
-- Admin (username:bipul,password:mypassword)
+- Admin (username: bipul,password: mypassword)
-- Analyst (username:user,password:mypassword)
+- Analyst (username: user,password: mypassword)

 ## Prerequisites